Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Conclusions

 \section{Conclusions}

 In this article, the first femtoscopic study of the \pppCF and \ppLCF systems measured in high-multiplicity pp collisions at $\sqrt{s} = 13$ TeV with the ALICE detector has been presented.
 In the chosen colliding system, hadrons are emitted at average relative distances of about 1 fm providing a unique environment to test three-body interactions at scales shorter than inter-particle ones in nuclei.
-The data collected during the LHC Run 2 enabled the measurement of the \pppCF and \ppLCF normalised mixed moments in the low $Q_3$ region down to 0.1 GeV/$c$, giving access to the region where the effects of the hadronic two- and three-body interactions are more pronounced.
+The data collected during the LHC Run 2 enabled the measurement of the \pppCF and \ppLCF correlation functions in the low $Q_3$ region down to 0.1 GeV/$c$, giving access to the region where the effects of the hadronic two- and three-body interactions are more pronounced.
 The genuine three-particle correlations have been isolated using the Kubo's cumulant expansion method.
 The lower-order two-body contributions have been estimated employing both a data-driven event mixing technique and a newly developed projector method.
 The two approaches have been compared and found to be in good agreement between each other, providing the first validation of the projector method using the data.
 The extracted \pppCF and \ppLCF cumulants deviate from zero in the low $Q_3$ region.
 In the case of \pppCF, a negative three-particle cumulant is measured.
-The p-value extracted from the $\chi^2$ test corresponds to a deviation of 6.7$\sigma$ from the null-hypothesis for $Q_3 < 0.4$ GeV/$c$.
-The obtained result provides an experimental hint to the presence of an effect beyond the two-body interaction in the \pppCF system.
+The p-value extracted from the $\chi^2$ test corresponds to a deviation of 6.7$\sigma$ from the assumption of only two-body correlations present in the system for $Q_3 < 0.4$ GeV/$c$.
+The obtained result provides an experimental hint to the presence of an effect beyond pairwise interactions in the \pppCF system.
 The observed deviation could be due to genuine three-body effects arising from: Pauli blocking, short-range strong interactions, or long-range Coulomb interactions.
 Refined three-body system calculations are required to give a solid interpretation of the measurement.
-The mixed-charge \pppbarCF cumulant has also been measured as a benchmark and the result is consistent with the null-hypothesis showing that the effect observed for the \pppCF system is a genuine one.
+The mixed-charge \pppbarCF cumulant has also been measured as a benchmark and the result is consistent with the assumption that only two-body correlations are present in the system showing that the effect observed for the \pppCF system is a genuine one.
 In the case of \ppLCF, a positive cumulant is observed at low $Q_3$.
-The deviation from zero at $Q_3 < 0.4$ GeV/$c$ is 0.8 $\sigma$, which suggests no significant deviation from the null-hypothesis within the current uncertainties.
+The deviation from zero at $Q_3 < 0.4$ GeV/$c$ is 0.8 $\sigma$, which suggests no significant deviation from the assumption that only two-body correlations are present in the system within the current uncertainties.
 For this system, where one particle is uncharged and only two particles are identical, genuine three-particle correlations can be directly linked to the three-body strong interaction.
 The upcoming LHC Run 3 data taking will provide significantly larger samples of measured triplets, allowing more quantitative conclusions to be drawn for many-body dynamics.